yuripramos/react-movies/README.md

 ## Features

-1. Discover - Sidebar with the most popular movies, sorted in Descending order.
+1. Discover - Sidebar with the most popular movies, sorted in *descending* order by popularity.
 2. Search - Search titles from the server API.
 3. Filter - There's a filter at the top of the page that allows you to filter by: rating.
 4. Ordered Publications - Makes part of the filter.